 Legacy systems has various Order types values, Sterling will take the values as they come in the order updates and store it on the order, but no functionality will be driven in Sterling based on different order types except for D and S (BR1).

 There is no logic on x.com based on the order code value.
-We do not hold orders if it requested to be on delivery hold.
+Sterling do not hold orders if it requested to be on delivery hold.
 Similarly, if the values are changed in Legacy, it might change the status of the order, but at that point we get a status update from Legacy.

+If an order has been sent to Sterling with header process code value ‘S’, the order should be treated as just Order Status change and Sterling will update the order status in this case without refreshing the order.

+As discussed with Sri, Legacy will always pass ‘D’, ‘A’ and ‘C’ at both Header and Line process code field.

+Requested Qty, Shipped Qty & Backordered Qty can be decimal values up to 3 decimal places.

 Connectivity Diagram